ucb-rit/savio-training-slurm-conda-spring-2024/conda.md

 Why did we include `-c conda-forge` in our command?

 - Conda Channels are the locations where the actual packages are stored common channels include:
-  - Anaconda: The default channel, it hosts a large number of packages and is considered stable
+  - Anaconda: The default channel, it hosts a large number of packages and is considered stable.
-  - conda-forge: A Community driven channel that has a larger number of packages than anaconda and often has newer versions
+  - conda-forge: A Community driven channel that has a larger number of packages than anaconda and often has newer versions.
   - nvidia: This channel is specifically for packages optimized for NVIDIA hardware, like GPU-accelerated libraries.

 - It is generally a good idea to opt for the conda-forge channel for more up to date packages and a broader selection